Clinical Unit Visits are short-term fellowships that enable young oncologists to spend time at a leading cancer centre

 - Motivation letter

-- Acceptance letter from the person responsible for the clinical visit at the host facility
+- Acceptance letter from the person responsible for the clinical visit at the host facility, including a description of the programme for the visit.

 - Recommendation letter from the candidate’s department head at home institute